-This program is limited to tenured and tenure-track faculty and staff with research appointments.
+This program is limited to tenured faculty.
 An individual may not receive the Simon Award for two consecutive years.
 No limit exists on the number of applicants a department or program may submit, although no more than one award will be given each year.

-*The Simon Awardee is expected to make a presentation for graduate students and faculty that reveals how the awardee has integrated research and teaching at the Graduate School Research Symposium in the spring following receipt of the award.
+*The Paul Simon Awardee is expected to make a presentation for graduate students and faculty that reveals how the awardee has integrated research and teaching.
+The presentation takes place at the Graduate School Research Symposium the year following receipt of the award.

-Applications must be supported by a detailed introductory statement supplying evidence of the significance of the research or creative activity and the success in integrating this research or creative activity into excellence in teaching.
+2) Applications must be supported by a detailed introductory statement of three (3) to five (5) pages maximum supplying evidence of the significance of the research or creative activity and the success in integrating this research or creative activity into excellence in teaching.

 Examples of research or creative activity achievements are the following: